 Safe Drinking Water

 In the developing world, suffering caused by waterborne diseases ruins lives and damages communities.
-To combat this, InStove has developed a water pasteurization system for use with our stoves.
-Test results show our system is capable of producing up to 800 liters (210 gallons) of safe drinking water per hour, with complete elimination of all waterborne pathogens.
+To combat this, InStove is developing a water pasteurization system for use with our stoves in partnership with Oregon State Univeristy.
+Test results show our system is capable of producing more than 400 liters (105 gallons) of safe drinking water per hour, with a 99.9999% elimination of waterborne pathogens.
 This is enough water to meet the needs of an entire village.
 It is also ideal for use in disaster-relief settings to quickly provide large quantities of safe water.

 Deforestation, Desertification, and Habitat Loss